myrzh/rubik_solver/README.md

   - File format: each line represents an action.
 Notation: F (Front), B (Back), U (Up), D (Down), L (Left), R (Right), number of rotations (optional), `'` for counterclockwise rotation (optional).
 - **N** — performs the next step from the file with solving steps:
   - Displays the instruction for the step.
-  - If no file is open or steps are exhausted, displays a message.
+  - If no file is open or there are no more steps to execute, displays a message.
 - **C** — opens a cube input window for solving:
   - Switches the context, making the main window inactive.
 - **S** — solves the cube and offers to save the solution steps to a file:
-  - Loads the step file for subsequent execution.
+  - Loads the step file to be executed.
   - After solving, steps can be executed sequentially by pressing the N button.

 ## Cube Input Window

 ### Description

-- **Turquoise squares** — squares with undefined colors.
+- **Cyan squares** — squares with undefined colors.
-- **Purple square** — the square awaiting color input from the user.
+- **Magenta square** — the square awaiting color input from the user.
 - **Colored buttons in the bottom right corner** — used to select the color of the current square.
 - After all square colors are set, the input window automatically closes, and the entered cube state is transferred to the main window.